-No. It just seems that way because there is extra pressure on straight shots, because we expect to make them, even if they are long (especially if we have practiced them specifically).
+No. They just clearly show any errors, so they just seem harder.
+Also, there is extra pressure on straight shots, because we expect to make them, even if they are long (especially if we have practiced them specifically).
 In other words, there is no excuse for missing them.
 Also, people often compare long, tough, straight-in shots to shorter and easier cut shots.
 This is not a fair comparison.
 Straight shots ARE easier than cut shots of the same CB-to-OB distance and the same OB-to-pocket distance.
 Proof can be found in TP 3.4 – Margin of error based on distance and cut angle.
 If one does a simple experiment, this fact should become clear.
 Here it is:

 Place an object ball in the center of the table, and place the CB three feet away for a straight-in shot to a corner.
 Attempt this shot a large number of times and keep track of your make percentage.
 Then attempt the same number of shots, with the OB is the same place, but with the CB at random angles (maybe up to 30 or 45°) for cuts both to the right and left, still positioning the CB three feet from the OB (along a circular arc) for each shot.
 Again keep track of the make percentage.